linda-seiter/cmsc315_project3/Project3.md

 3. **Pass Down Constraints:**
    As you traverse the tree, refine lower and upper bounds that each node's value must satisfy based on its ancestors.
+Values in the left subtree must be less than the node's value, and values in the right subtree must be greater.

 4. **What Happens at the Leaves?**
    Determine what the base case should be when you reach the end of a branch.